 Reboots are having a major Hollywood moment.
-On the television front, “Will and Grace” made its comeback in 2017 and “Roseanne” will return in 2018.
-Movie reboots are also rampant, with 2018 releases including “Robin Hood” and “Ocean’s 8.”
+On the television front, “Will and Grace” made its comeback and “Roseanne” returned in 2018.
+Movie reboots are also rampant, “The Lion King,” and “It: Chapter 2.”

 Creating a successful movie reboot — or even just a successful movie — is a gamble because it’s impossible to know how fans will react to a different take on a classic story and new cast.
 Take a look at 20 movie reboots of the past decade, ranked from the least to the most box-office earnings, using worldwide box office data from Box Office Mojo.

 Click to find out which reboots are profiting off of nostalgia.